The Advertiser Democrat

-The Advertiser Democrat is a weekly newspaper serving 18 towns in the Greater Oxford Hills region of western Maine in the United States.
+The Advertiser Democrat is a weekly newspaper (2025 publication cut back to every other week) serving 18 towns in the Greater Oxford Hills region of western Maine in the United States.
 It is published weekly on Thursday from its editorial/advertising offices in Norway, Maine.
 The newspaper is printed in Lewiston.

 Depending on how it is dated, the Advertiser Democrat is either the oldest weekly newspaper in Maine, or the oldest paper, period.
 The current paper is the result of a merger between two competing periodicals, the Norway Advertiser and the Oxford Democrat, which merged in 1933.

 Since June, 2005, the Advertiser Democrat has been owned by the Costello family, which also owns the daily Lewiston Sun Journal, as well as a number of weekly newspapers, including: the Bethel Citizen, the Falmouth Forecaster, and the Rumford Falls Times.

 History

 "Pre-History"

 The Advertiser Democrat traces its ancestry to the first newspaper published in Oxford County, Maine, the Oxford Observer.
 Founded by Asa Barton, the Observer was published from what was then the county seat, Paris Hill, Maine.
 The first issue appeared on July 8, 1824.
 People who claim the Advertiser is the oldest newspaper in Maine tend to use this date.
 The next oldest surviving newspaper, the Kennebec Journal was founded in 1826.

 However, for reasons unknown, the Advertiser officially dates itself from 1826, when Barton moved the newspaper from Paris Hill to neighboring Norway, Maine.
 Barton was a supporter of John Quincy Adams for president, a move which reportedly put him out of step with his Paris Hill neighbors, and even, seemingly, his own editorial staff.
 It is said that Barton moved his presses in the dead of night, by ox cart.
 The first issue published from Norway appeared on November 29, 1826.
 On December 14, 1826, the paper carried this terse notice:

 The first Norway issue of the Observer carried this notice, which also gives some insight to the world of early 19th century newspaper publishing:

 The Observer's existence in Norway was short-lived however.
 In 1829, Barton sold the paper to William Goodnow, who rechristened it The Politician in 1832 and moved it to Portland, Maine.